Exploration-Lab/BookSQL/BookSQL_Generation/README.md

     Levels - All queries are divided into 3 levels based on the complexity of the SQL. split - test/traiin/val

+NOTE: We are not releasing the Gold SQL queries for the test set as we are maintaining a leaderboard where a user can upload the predictions of their model and evaluate.

 ### BookSQL Creation